Captain’s log, stardate 20160903

 Presumptive non-profit request

-The following exchange is from one of my coaching students, Katherine Profilio.
-She had received a tricky request from a non-profit pro-bono client and handled it beautifully.
+The following exchange is from one of my coaching students, Katherine P. She had received a tricky request from a non-profit pro-bono client and handled it beautifully.
 I asked her if I could share it with you and she graciously consented.
 It’s definitely going in my swipe file for future reference.
 Enjoy!

 —J

-Katherine Porfilio wrote:
+Katherine wrote:

 I just recently had a non-profit (who I had agreed to do one minor thing pro bono) come back to the well and ask for more help... surprise - for free.
 I probably shouldn’t have helped initially, but a friend was on the board and I did it as a favor.